Other Types of Lamps for Household Use

 The hall lamps often hung in corridors and vestibules and had more the task of illuminating these often dark rooms with a relatively weak light.
 Some hall lamps even used only candles.

 Student lamps are special table lamps which, due to their unusual design, cast an almost shadow-free light on the table and are thus optimal lamps for intellectual (reading, writing, studying, etc.) and craft activities (sewing, darning, embroidering, painting, drawing, repairing, etc.) at home.

 There are three different forms of student lamps, the common component of which is a strong support rod attached to a heavy, stable base.
 On this support rod, the coherent unit consisting of a kerosene/paraffin tank with burner and chimney is attached in such a way that it can be pushed up or down as desired (hence the German name "Schiebelampe" = sliding lamp).
 This unit can be fixed at any height with a screw.
 Most student lamps (with the exception of those by Peigniet-Changeur) also allow the unit to be rotated horizontally at will once locked in place.

-The main difference between the three types mentioned above is the design of the font, or rather the shape of the fuel feed to the burner.
+The main difference between the three types mentioned above lies in their font design and in the way the kerosene/paraffin is fed to the burner.